adamchainz/django-upgrade/README.rst

 ``assertFormsetError`` and ``assertQuerysetEqual``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rewrites calls to these assertion functions from the old names to the new ones with capitalized “Set”.
+Rewrites calls to these test case methods from the old names to the new ones with capitalized “Set”.

 .. code-block:: diff